rayed/rayed.com/content/posts/2018/02/goodbye-wordpress-hello-hugo.md

 In June 2005 [I moved my blog](/posts/2005/06/moving-my-blog-from-blogger-to-wordpress/) from [Blogger.com](https://www.blogger.com/) to self hosted Wordpress blog.

-Wordpress served me well the last 13 years, but during that time I had some issues that made the expirence less enjoyable.
+Wordpress served me well the last 13 years, but during that time I had some issues that made the experience less enjoyable.

-With the rise of static site genrators I was tempted to migrate, but when I tried it, it was much harder that I though, not running the gererator but mainly migrating my old contents.
+With the rise of static site generators I was tempted to migrate, but when I tried it, it was much harder that I though, not running the generator but mainly migrating my old contents.

-But early this I migrated my whole blog to use [Hugo](https://gohugo.io/), it wasn't easy and it took few days of research and trial and errors but I finaly managed to do it!
+But early this I migrated my whole blog to use [Hugo](https://gohugo.io/), it wasn't easy and it took few days of research and trial and errors but I finally managed to do it!

-Here I'll explain my motives for migrations, and also my expirnce of migrating to Hugo!
+Here I'll explain my motives for migrations, and also my experience of migrating to Hugo!

 <!--more-->